 - Pep rallies, parades and door decorating competitions

-New York City’s postsecondary enrollment rate is its highest ever—a record 62 percent of New York City’s Class of 2018 enrolled in a two- or four-year college, vocational program, or public service program after graduation, up 3 percentage points from the previous year and up 11 percentage points from the Class of 2013.
+New York City’s postsecondary enrollment rate is its highest ever – a record 59 percent of New York City’s Class of 2017 enrolled in a two- or four-year college, vocational program, or public service program after graduation, up 2 percentage points from the previous year and up 8 percentage points from the Class of 2013.
 The increase in college enrollment came in the first year of College Access for All.

-College Access for All is part of the Mayor and Chancellor’s Equity and Excellence for All agenda.
+College Access for All is part of Mayor de Blasio and Chancellor Carranza’s Equity and Excellence for All agenda.
 Together, the Equity and Excellence for All initiatives are building a pathway to success in college and careers for all students.
 Our schools are starting earlier – free, full-day, high-quality education for three-year-olds and four-year-olds through 3-K for All and Pre-K for All.
 They are strengthening foundational skills and instruction earlier – Universal Literacy so that every student is reading on grade level by the end of 2nd grade; and Algebra for All to improve elementary- and middle-school math instruction and ensure that all 8th graders have access to algebra.
 They are offering students more challenging, hands-on, college and career-aligned coursework – Computer Science for All brings 21st-century computer science instruction to every school, and AP for All will give all high school students access to at least five Advanced Placement courses.
 Along the way, they are giving students and families additional support through College Access for All, Single Shepherd, and investment in Community Schools.
-Efforts to create more diverse and inclusive classrooms through Diversity in New York City Public Schools, the City’s school diversity plan, are central to this pathway.
+Efforts to create more diverse and inclusive classrooms, including Equity & Excellence for All: Diversity in New York City Public Schools are central to this pathway.

 Contact: Chancellor’s Press Office (212) 374-5141